The curriculum has been designed to provide the most rigorous academic challenges for the boys.

 Our high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.

 While it is important that the boys make progress, it is also vitally important that they develop a secure understanding of each key block of knowledge and concepts in order to progress to the next stage.
-Insecure, superficial understanding will not allow genuine progression to take place.
 We know that boys may struggle at key points of transition (such as between primary and secondary school), build up serious misconceptions, or have significant difficulties in understanding higher-order content; and we make allowances for that in our science curriculum.

 Boys will soon be able to describe associated processes and key characteristics in a common scientific language, but they should also be familiar with, and use, technical terminology accurately and precisely.
 They should build up an extended specialist vocabulary, and should also apply their mathematical knowledge to their understanding of science, including the collection, presentation and analysis of data.